 Ad extensions provide additional information and let people take action directly from the search results.
 During intent-rich micro-moments, extensions give your ads more prominence and get you more clicks and valuable user interactions, like calls.
 Ad extensions make your ads more appealing, often at a lower cost per additional click than the cost of moving up a position.
-In this guide, we’ll cover the aspects of Google Ads ad extensions that you should know about when managing your account.
+In this guide, we’ll cover the aspects of ad extensions that you should know about when managing your account.

 Enable all ad extensions that make sense for your business.

 Advertisers spend lots of time optimising their ad text (which is great), but implementing extensions is often an immediate and highly impactful way to improve CTR.
 An ad extension adds value to potential customers by being present and providing additional relevant information.

 Every type of ad extension that we offer is intended to benefit our users, which translates to a higher CTR for you.
 On average we have found that there is a 10-15% CTR uplift* from implementing a new ad extension.

 *This will vary by client, business type and extension type, among other factors, and Google cannot guarantee this or any uplift.